timojl/clipseg/Readme.md

 ### Weights

 The MIT license does not apply to these weights.

 - [CLIPSeg-D64](https://github.com/timojl/clipseg/raw/master/weights/rd64-uni.pth) (4.1MB, without CLIP weights)
 - [CLIPSeg-D16](https://github.com/timojl/clipseg/raw/master/weights/rd16-uni.pth) (1.1MB, without CLIP weights)

+In case the github LFS download does not work, please use [this link to our cloud storage](https://owncloud.gwdg.de/index.php/s/ioHbRzFx6th32hn) to obtain the weights.

 ### Training and Evaluation